louisteo9/personal-text-summarizer/README.md

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

 a.
-Run the following commands in the project's root directory `python text_summarizer.py`<br/>
+Run this command in the project's root directory `python text_summarizer.py`<br/>
 b.
 Enter the following inputs when prompted:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.
 Enter text file name: Apple_Acquires_AI_Startup.txt<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;2.
 Enter output file name (e.g. summary.txt): summary.txt<br/>